hyperfiles-org/eigenrank/README.md

 - After each iteration, global_trust and next_global_trust are swapped.
 This makes the next round of computations use the most recently calculated values.
 - next_global_trust is then reset to zero for all values to prepare for the next iteration.
 This reset is crucial as it clears the accumulated values, ensuring that each iteration starts fresh based on the latest calculations.

-**Implementation of Attenuation**
-The concept of "attenuation" in this context refers to the gradual reduction in the influence or trust propagated from one entity to another over multiple iterations or layers of relationships.
+`calc_rank` results in a gradual reduction in the influence or trust propagated from one entity to another over multiple iterations or layers of relationships.
 By limiting the number of iterations and by the nature of the multiplication of trust scores, the influence of any given entity's trust diminishes as it propagates further away in the network.
 This mimics real-world trust dynamics, where trust diminishes as it passes through multiple intermediaries.

-In summary, the implementation you provided leverages the power iteration method to simulate the propagation and attenuation of trust scores in a network, allowing for a controlled and realistic model of trust dynamics over a network of entities.
+The implementation leverages the power iteration method to simulate the propagation and attenuation of trust scores in a network, allowing for a controlled and realistic model of trust dynamics over a network of entities.

 #### Conclusion
 The `calc_rank` function is a powerful tool for calculating user trust within a network, leveraging predefined seed accounts and customizable strategies to adapt to various trust models.
 By understanding and correctly setting its parameters, users can effectively influence and interpret the trust dynamics within their applications.